-Note: Many broadband routers will automatically assign IP addresses to the computers on the network, using DHCP (Dynamic Host Configuration Protocol) technology.
-If you are using a DHCP-capable router you will not need to assign static IP addresses.
+Note: Residential Gateways/Broadband Routers will automatically assign IP Addresses to the computers on the network, using DHCP (Dynamic Host Configuration Protocol) technology.
+If you are using a DHCP-capable Gateway/Router you will not need to assign Static IP Addresses.

-If you are not using a DHCP capable router, or you need to assign a static IP address, please follow these instructions:
+If you are not using a DHCP capable Gateway/Router, or you need to assign a Static IP Address, please follow these instructions:

-Go to Start.

-Click on Control Panel.
+- Go to Start - Double-click on Control Panel